2017-2018 Undergraduate & Graduate Catalog

 For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences section in this catalog.

 Chemistry is a fascinating and diverse field that affects almost every area of our lives.
-The clothes we wear, the medicines we take, the food we eat, the fuel we consume, and the materials we use to build our houses are all affected by discoveries made through the study of chemistry.
+The clothes we wear, the medicines we take, the food we eat, the fuel we consume, and the environmental impact of living in a modern society are all affected by discoveries made through the study of chemistry.

 The Department of Chemistry also offers a B.S. in biochemistry.
 Students interested in attending biochemistry graduate school or in obtaining employment in biochemical or biomedical laboratories may choose the biochemistry major.
 This major is also appropriate for students interested in attending professional health schools, such as medical, dental, pharmacy, or veterinary schools.

 The Chemistry Department also offers a green chemistry certificate.
-This certificate is an option that can be added to any major or minor.
-It shows that students have taken a series of classes where they learn the principles of green chemistry, the production of chemicals and design of chemical processes in a manner that is environmentally sustainable.
+This option can be added to any major or minor.
+It shows that students have taken a series of classes where they learn the principles of green chemistry and the production of chemicals and design of chemical processes in a manner that is environmentally sustainable.

-Bachelor of Science in chemistry; minor in chemistry.
-Teaching certification (secondary) in chemistry major and minor.
-Masters of Education (general education, middle and high school emphasis, with a concentration in science) offered in cooperation with the College of Education.
+Bachelor of Science in chemistry, Bachelor of Science in biochemistry, Bachelor of Science in chemistry with an education emphasis (secondary education certified major).
+Green chemistry certificate.
+Minor in chemistry (secondary education certified major).
+Master of Education (general education, middle and high school emphasis, with a concentration in science) offered in cooperation with the College of Education.